quietui/quiet/docs/docs/components/card.md

 ### With media

-Apply the `with-media` attribute and place an image or video into the `media` slot to add media at the beginning of the card.
+Add the `with-media` attribute and place an image or video into the `media` slot to add media at the beginning of the card.
 For consistency, you can set a custom height on the media and it will be cropped and resized as needed.

 ```html {.example}
 <quiet-card with-media style="max-width: 340px;">